3rdWebCreator/notebook/content/blog-posts/writing-like-a-jouralist.md

 type = "blog"

 +++
 Lots of people can write, but most of them are not writers.
-If I am writing, it’s usually advertising copy, email, reports, presentations or proposals.

-I definitely have not been writing magazine features.
-And yet, I want to try creating a third web magazine.
+I certainly have not been writing magazine features.
+And yet, I want to try publishing something resembling a magazine using blockchain technology.

-I found these two videos to be helpful while I thought about how to do it.
+I don’t want _Creator_ to be written in the style of news journalism, but it does need to be more substantive than a personal blog.
+As I thought about how to style the writing, I found these two videos to be helpful.

 * [The basics of feature writing](https://youtu.be/g3v6raB0FYI)
 * [7 Things I Learned About Journalism in 7 Years of Being a Journalist](https://youtu.be/Rr7povAInwQ)